Misiurewicz points and subhyperbolicity in unicritical algebraic correspondences

 Since the complement of this ball is forward invariant and lies in the basin of infinity for all \( c \) sufficiently close to $-2$, it follows by stability that \( \mathbf{f}_c^2(0) \) intersects \( B(0,6) \) in a single point.
 Thus when \( c \) is close to \( -2 \), there is at most one bounded forward orbit of the critical point under \( \mathbf{f}_c \).

-On the other hand, Misiurewicz parameters are dense in the boundary \( \partial M \) of the Mandelbrot set for the quadratic family \( z^2 + c \), so there exists a sequence \( c_n \to -2 \) for which the orbit of \( 0 \) under \( z^2 + c_n \) is strictly pre-periodic.
-Since this orbit is also admissible under the correspondence, each \( c_n \) admits exactly one bounded, strictly pre-periodic orbit of the critical point under \( \mathbf{f}_{c_n} \).
+On the other hand, Misiurewicz parameters are dense in the boundary \( \partial M \) of the Mandelbrot set for the quadratic family \( z^2 + c \), so there exists a sequence \( c_n \to -2 \) for which the orbit of \( 0 \) under \( z^2 + c_n \) is strictly preperiodic.
+Since this orbit is also admissible under the correspondence, each \( c_n \) admits exactly one bounded, strictly preperiodic orbit of the critical point under \( \mathbf{f}_{c_n} \).
 Hence each \( c_n \) is a Misiurewicz point for the correspondence.

-In contrast, although \( c = i \) is a Misiurewicz parameter for the quadratic family, it fails to satisfy the same property for the correspondence, as the critical point has multiple bounded forward orbits and is not pre-periodic to a single repelling cycle.
-Indeed, after computing \( \mathbf{f}_i^3(i) \), we find that only four orbits of \( 0 \) remain bounded, while all others escape to the basin of infinity.
-These four distinct orbits eventually land on four different cycles, so the critical point is not pre-periodic to a single cycle.
+In contrast, although \( c = i \) is a Misiurewicz parameter for the quadratic family, it fails to satisfy the same property for the correspondence, as the critical point has multiple bounded forward orbits and is not preperiodic to a single repelling cycle.
+Indeed, after computing the iterate \( \mathbf{f}_i^3(i) \), we find that only four orbits of \( 0 \) remain bounded, while all others escape to the basin of infinity.
+These four distinct orbits eventually land on four different cycles, so the critical point is not preperiodic to a single cycle.
 Thus \( i \) is not a Misiurewicz parameter for the correspondence. \end{example}